IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 # Specifies the default version of the extension
 default_version = '1.0.0'

-# Indicates whether the extension is relocatable, allowing it to be moved to a different location
+# Indicates whether the extension is relocatable, allowing it to be moved to a different location (true by default)
 relocatable = true
 ```